sanperrier/Marmalade/README.md

 If you wish track additional in-app events beyond app installs (including in-app purchases, game levels, etc.) then you must use [API](#api-reference).

+If you don't want to use .icf file or you want to set your own custom user ID then you must call `s3eAppsFlyerStartSession`.

 API Reference